AnthonyLatsis/swift-evolution/proposals/0000-map-sorting.md

 ## Introduction

-This proposal presents an addition to the Standard Library that makes it easy to sort a collection on some set of mapped values, provided via a transform closure or `KeyPath`, in a way that is ergonomic, idiomatic, and performant.
+This proposal presents an addition to the Standard Library that makes it easy to sort a collection over some set of mapped values, provided via a transform closure or `KeyPath`, in a way that is ergonomic, idiomatic, and performant.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/map-sorting/21421)